release-engineering/retasc/README.md

 ### Validating a Rule File

-To validate a rule file, if retasc is installed you can use the argument `--validate-rule` to validate a new file.
-Alternatively, you can use the python commands to execute the `validate_rules.py` script.
-This checks the rule file against the defined schema and reports any validation errors.
+To validate a rule file, if retasc is installed you can use the argument `--validate-rule` to validate a file.
+This checks the rule file and reports any validation errors.

 #### Usage

 ```
 retasc --validate-rule <path_to_rule_file>

-python -m retasc.validator.validate_rules <path_to_rule_file>

-python __main__.py --validate-rule <path_to_rule_file>
 ```

 #### Example

 ```